ResearchLabPeptides/Research-Lab-Peptides/README.md

   their last order, with each order restarting the clock; ticking the optional box extends that indefinitely.
 An unsubscribe is absolute and cannot be undone from the admin panel, by ordering again, or by ticking the box again.
+- **Staff manual.** A PDF at `private/user-manual.pdf`, served through `/admin/manual` after a session check rather than from `public/`, so it is readable by staff and by nobody else.
+Linked from the dashboard and the back-office menu.
 - **Plumbing.** Middleware session refresh, role-gated server actions, transactional email (logs to console until you add a provider key), CSV export for seven reports, CI that type-checks, lints, and builds.